AshrafHassan95/Data-Engineering-Projects/Automated-Data-Pipeline-Airflow/README.md

 ## Features

 **1. Data Collection**
-- The pipeline fetches weather data from a weather API.
+- The pipeline fetches weather data from a OpenWeather API.
 - It supports dynamic configuration to collect data for different locations and parameters.

 **2. Data Transformation**